RamezCh/sproto/hf/README.md

 @inproceedings{figueroa2024sproto,
-  title={Boosting Long-Tail Data Classification with Sparse Prototypical Networks}, author={Figueroa, Alexei and Papaioannou, Jens-Michalis and Fallon, Conor and Bekiaridou, Alexandra and Bressem, Keno and Zanos, Stavros and Gers, Felix and Nejdl, Wolfgang and Löser, Alexander}, booktitle={Proceedings of the Conference on Empirical Methods in Natural Language Processing}, year={2024}
+  title={Boosting Long-Tail Data Classification with Sparse Prototypical Networks}, author={Figueroa, Alexei and Papaioannou, Jens-Michalis and Fallon, Conor and Bekiaridou, Alexandra and Bressem, Keno and Zanos, Stavros and Gers, Felix and Nejdl, Wolfgang and Löser, Alexander}, booktitle={Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD)}, year={2024}
 }
 ```